amitsaha/amitsaha.github.io/content/github-pages-custom-domain-travis-ci.md

 - [GitHub Pages + Custom Domain](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/)

 Hope you find the post useful.
 I reverse engineered this process after having already done all the setup, so I may have missed something.
-Please file an [issue](https://github.com/amitsaha/amitsaha.github.io/issues) if you find a problem.
+Please let me know (*link below*).